• About/Start Here

 Photo Credit: Pixabay

-To learn more about Texas, its roads, where to visit, and to get a free Texas State Travel Guide (a 196-page colorful guide with valuable information on each Region of Texas), visit the nearest travel center.
-I take my guide everywhere I travel and use it as I plan a road trip through Texas.
+Visit the nearest travel center to learn more about Texas, its roads, where to visit, and to get a free Texas State Travel Guide (a 196-page colorful guide with valuable information on each Region of Texas).
+I take my guide everywhere I travel and use it to plan a road trip through Texas.

 • Hours of operation are 8 am to 5 pm, starting Memorial Day weekend through Labor Day; all centers are open until 6 pm.